 Contributed presentations, in oral and poster sessions, plenary and special sessions will take place during the week-long Colloquium.
 Starting from this edition, authors of papers accepted for presentation at this meeting are encouraged to submit full-length versions to one of these journals: Combustion Science and Technology, Combustion Theory and Modeling, and Shock Waves.
 Submitted manuscripts will be peer-reviewed according to individual journal standards but will be identified as ICDERS work individually or as part of a special issue.

-Extended Abstracts submission is open.
-The final deadline for submission is on
+Full paper submission is open.
+The final deadline for submission is on July 31, 2022.

 The next 28th ICDERS will begin on Sunday, June 19, 2022.